damonallison/python-examples/edu/harvard/cs50/README.md

 ### Merge Sort

+O(n log n)

 if only one number
     quit
 else
     sort left half
     sort right half
     merge halves
+        for i = 0 to n - 1
+            comapre left and right at n, take lowest, then other

 ```c
 // n log n